legeRise/Top5vidCreator/README.md

    ![Auto Video Maker Interface](https://github.com/legerise/ytshortmaker/raw/master/assets/result.png)

-4. Click the **Download Images** button to download images based on the provided keywords.
+4. Click the **Image Downloader** (which could have been named "download images", My Bad!) button to download images based on the provided keywords.

-5. Click the **Make Video** button to assemble the downloaded images into a video.
+5. Click the **Make Video** button once the downloading part completes.

-6. Optionally, check the **TitleBar** and click **Text on Video** to add a title bar and text overlays.
+6. Finally, click **Text on Video** (check the **TitleBar** if your keywords had the titlebar)  to add a title bar and text overlays.

 7. By the end of the process, the video will be saved in the `done/` folder with the title based on the first display keyword (e.g., Top 5 Programming Languages).

-Note: Each keyword searches for images related to that keyword.

 ### Note